edmomot/edmomot.github.io/_posts/2026-07-19-Chainsaw-Milling.md

 The jig was an okay starting point when I had little chainsaw experience.
 The alignment helps, but doesn't remove the need to pay attention.
 The weight of the saw resting on the board helps a bit with the back pain, maybe.

 There's a specific size log that the jig works well for.
-About 12-16 inches and 6-8 feet long.
+About 12-16 inches in diameter and 6-8 feet long.

 For everything else, there's Mastercard.